FeatureBaseDB/featurebase/docs/tutorials.md

 Pilosa supports passing configuration items using the command line, environment variables or a configuration file.
 We will use the last option in this tutorial and create three configuration files for our three nodes.

+One of the nodes in the cluster must be chosen as the *coordinator*.
+We choose the first node as the coordinator in this tutorial.

 Create `node1.config.toml` in the project directory and paste the following in it:

 ```toml